One of the biggest questions to ask yourselves when you start planning out your wedding:

 When you choose to have a first look before your ceremony, you are no longer obligated to do the "stay out of sight" dance.
 When you spend the first half of your wedding day avoiding running into each other, it can often create schedule complications or just inconveniences when you have to constantly make sure that you aren't going to bump into each other.

 It also gives you the opportunity to do as many pictures as necessary before the ceremony.
-When you do the first look, you are able to do your bride + groom portraits, bride + bridesmaids, groom + groomsmen, and full wedding party (WHEW) all before the ceremony; leaving you with only a few family group pictures to worry about fitting in between your ceremony and reception.
+When you do the first look, you are able to do your couples portraits, wedding party, and any individuals with your wedding party that you are wanting (WHEW) all before the ceremony; leaving you with only a few family group pictures to worry about fitting in between your ceremony and reception.

 2. intimate moment

-Everyone's biggest concern with doing a first look before the ceremony seems to be that they don't want to take away from the excitement when he sees his soon-to-be wife for the first time.
+Everyone's biggest concern with doing a first look before the ceremony seems to be that they don't want to take away from the excitement when they see their soon-to-be spouse for the first time.
 But let me tell you... a first look takes away nothing.
-I have seen plenty of grooms that did first looks that are still completely overwhelmed with emotion at the alter.
+I have seen plenty of couples that did first looks that are still completely overwhelmed with emotion at the alter.

 If anything, it gives you an intimate moment to have together.
 The rest of your wedding day together will be spent with guest and the wedding party.